JetBrains/kotlin/ReadMe.md

 from 'libraries' directory after building the compiler.
 Refer to `libraries/ReadMe.md` for details.

-## Working with the project in IDEA
+## Working with the project in IntelliJ IDEA

-The [root kotlin project](https://github.com/JetBrains/kotlin) already has an IDEA project, you can just open it in IDEA.
+The [root kotlin project](https://github.com/JetBrains/kotlin) already has an IntelliJ IDEA project, you can just open it in IntelliJ IDEA.

 You may need to set the Project SDK (File -> Project Structure -> Project).
 You may also need to add `tools.jar` to your SDK: File -> Project Structure -> SDKs -> <Your JDK> -> Classpath,